MovingBlocks/Terasology/README.markdown

 Unlike in single player in a multiplayer situation permissions are enforced for console commands.
 On a local server the player who started the game gets "op" rights.

 You can also run a headless server, but this is harder to configure at the moment.
-You need to launch the game via command line, Windows example:
+You need to launch the game via command line, for example with a downloaded version:

+*Note: This changed to include the `/libs` after stable 49.
+The name of the .exe also may differ*

-`Terasology.exe -headless -homedir=server`
+`java -jar libs/Terasology.jar -headless -homedir=server`

 This will launch the server and store game files in the "server" subdir at the place you launch from (otherwise it'll use the default path, which could clash with a client on the same system)